 9. Most of the things you worry about never happen. – American proverb

 Try this experiment.
 Keep track of what you worry about every day.
 Write down each worry on a list, and then cross off each worry that eventually does happen.
 After a short time, you’ll discover you won’t cross off many worries.
 Our minds are often our own worst enemies, generating multiple worst case scenarios that ultimately never happen.

 10. Yes dear, I’m sorry. – Trevor Shurtleff

 Shortly before my wife and I were married, my nephew-in-law delivered this advice—a simple phrase I should use every time my wife and I disagreed.
 He was 13 at the time.
 Smart kid.

-Our society often views failure as unacceptable—and it’s making us risk averse and afraid to be bold.
-We need to accept failure as not only possible, but as a positive outcome in many situations.
+Our society views failure as unacceptable, and it’s making us risk averse and afraid to be bold.
+We need to accept failure as a positive outcome in many situations.
 Google, usually at the forefront of progressive thinking, is already doing this—read about it here.
-Life is not a spectator sport—you need to constantly push your boundaries and move outside your comfort zones.
-This involves risk and failure—embrace both.
+Life is not a spectator sport.
+Push your boundaries and move outside your comfort zones.
+This involves both risk and failure, so embrace them.

 “People and things change with time, but memories remain the same.” – Unknown

-At some point in our lives we have an epiphany: that the dreams and memories we held dear in our youth might just disappear.
-The things we assumed would last forever can easily become only a brief moment in history.
+At some point in our lives we have an epiphany: what we held dear in our youth, the things we assumed would last forever, can easily become only a brief moment in history.

 My brother delivered unexpected news to me this summer.
 “Have you tried taking Cottonwood Pass this year?” he asked.